Geographical Index > United States > Pennsylvania > Forest County > Report # 51283|

 OBSERVED: I have debated whether or not to report my encounter to the BFRO or any organization.
 I don't know why, but I guess I wanted to keep this experience to myself for a few years and then it just didn't seem to matter as far as reporting it.
 But now, I realize that all encounters need to be in a data base somewhere.
 These DO exist and when that day of discovery happens, this database will house many of the answers.

 My encounter happened in early June of 2010.
 I took a friend to the Marienville/Timberline ATV trails northeast of Marienville, Pennsylvania in the Allegheny National Forest, to ride ATV’s for the day.
-Allegheny National Forest covers approximately 515,000 acres or 800 square miles of protected wilderness in North Eastern Pa.
+Allegheny National Forest covers approximately 515,000 acres or 800 square miles of protected wilderness in North West Pa.
 The forest is pretty dense in most spots and has many types of terrain.
 From my understanding the Allegheny National Forest is one of the least densely populated areas east of the Mississippi River.
 Surrounding the Forest are more woodlands and farm country.

 The 2 trail systems we were riding that weekend join together and make an approximate 60-80 mile loop from the northern end down to the bottom, and then back up the other side of the loop.
 My encounter happened on our return back up, heading North.
 I remember it rained very hard the night before and through the early morning because my friend, who was new to ATV'ing, didn't bring rain gear.
 We had to go into town to buy him some cheap rain gear and then headed up to the trail.